pca2/bootcamp/javascript_2.md

 First let's do a quick review of `var`.
 Two of the key properties of variables defined with var are that:

 1. They are scoped to the function in which they are declared, or if there is no function, the global frame.
-2. They are hoisted at compile time, meaning that they allocated in memory as soon as the script loads.
+2. They are hoisted at compile time, meaning that they are allocated in memory as soon as the script loads.

 Here's an example: